aalhadd7/Alhaddad-s-MECH2157-Lab-Portfolio/docs/Labs/L02/index.md

 Warping is an issue in FDM printing where the plastic shrinks as it cools, which can cause the corners of a part to lift off the print bed.
 A designer can reduce warping by avoiding sharp corners when possible, improving the part’s contact with the build plate, or using features such as a brim to help hold the part down during printing.

+Two things that I learned was how changing the orientation of a part can reduce the amount of support material needed during printing.
+Also, I learned that using a heated print bed can help prevent warping by keeping the bottom of the part warm.